 Honor a loved one or special event with a memorial tree

-A positive way to expand the community’s involvement in planting trees is through the creation of a Memorial Tree Program.
+A positive way to expand the community’s involvement in planting trees is through our Memorial Tree Program.
 Trees promote healing for grieving families and friends who have suffered a loss, and these trees serve as a living tribute to friends both living and passed on.
-The new trees resulting from this program provide a place of quiet reflection and a sense of comfort to those in need.
+The new trees resulting from these programs provide a place of quiet reflection and a sense of comfort to those in need.

 The City evaluates planting sites according to several criteria:

 The Christi Center Tree Grove Memorial Program

 The non-profit organization The Christi Center sponsors a program which plants memorial trees at Old Settlers Park for the past 11 years.
 Memorial trees are a moving and beneficial way to honor or remember a loved one.
 A memorial tree is a wonderful honor for individuals or organizations to make in someone's name.
 It is a gift that keeps on growing.
 For more information on planting a tree through The Christi Center program (which includes tree planting and maintenance, your loved one’s name on a central marker and a group dedication ceremony), please visit www.christicenter.org.